A U G U S T

 Doug Breau: Guest vocalist

 D E C E M B E R

 Holiday concert featuring your favorite Christmas songs and carols plus pop and jazz classics

 PLEASE STAY TUNED FOR MORE NEW AND INFO REGARDING DOUG'S 2021 APPEARANCES.

 2021 Q & A with Doug

 Does Doug play any instruments and/or have any particular favorites?

-Doug often talks about his family in his shows.
+At his shows, Doug often talks about how he came up in a very musical family.
 Did they all sing together as children?

 DB: "Pretty much.
 When my older siblings were growing up, my dad, George, would get out the guitar after supper and play all the old country classics by Tammy Wynette, Ernest Tubb, Loretta Lynn, George Jones and the like.
 At first my sisters would sing along while clearing the table and doing the dishes.
 Later, this shared experience spilled over to the rest of us kids (10 in all.)